PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/packet-parsing.md

 }
 ```

 As you can see we added an include to `Packet.h` which contains the basic parsed packet structures, to `PcapFileDevice.h` which contains the API for reading from pcap files and to all of the layers which we want to retrieve information from.
-In addition we included `in.h` for using `htons()` and `ntohs()` which we'll use later.
-This include is relevant for non-Windows operating systems only.
+In addition we included `SystemUtils.h` for using `netToHost16()` which we'll use later.

 Now let's read the packet from the pcap file.
 This pcap file contains only 1 packet, so we'll open the reader, read the packet and close the reader: